RoxyAPI/news-starter-app/README.md

      EXPO_PUBLIC_API_TOKEN=your_api_token_here
      ```

    > **Note**: For enhanced security, it is recommended to handle API requests server-side.
 Instead of exposing your API token directly within the app, set up a secure API proxy on your server.
-Your app would then make requests to this proxy, which forwards them to the RoxyAPI.
+Your app would then make requests to this proxy, which forwards them to RoxyAPI.
 This approach helps protect your API token from unauthorized access.

 ---